LucaCamerani/EcoFin-Library/README.md

 * Option Price Spread (OPS) analysis

-The streght of this project is to enclose in a single library all the quantitative finance functions from data download to data analysis, in order to realize complete investment strategies.<br>
+The strength of this project is to enclose in a single library all the quantitative finance functions from data download to data analysis, in order to realize complete investment strategies.<br>
 To start using this library, take a look at the <a href="/Examples/">Examples</a> folder.

 Luca Camerani, <b>University of Milano-Bicocca</b>, released under the "BSD Open Source License".